About TMJ Treatment

 What’s TMJ Treatment?

-Most of the time, the symptoms of TMJ do not require any particular treatment.
-However, if you think that the symptoms persist, then you must consult with a dentist.
-Options for treating TMJ are more than one.
-Medications form one particular option that can help relieve your pain.
-The medications given can be of different types.
-Anti-inflammatories and pain relievers are used to relieve TMJ pain.
-The dentist may prescribe stronger pain relievers such as non-steroidal anti-inflammatory drugs (NSAIDs, mainstay treatment, and ibuprofen).
+Most of the time, the symptoms of TMJ do not require any treatment.
+However, if your symptoms and pain persists, then you must consult with a dentist.
+There are multiple options used to treat TMJ such as medications, which can help relieve your pain.
+Anti-inflammatories and pain relievers are used to relieve TMJ pain, but your dentist may prescribe stronger pain relievers such as non-steroidal anti-inflammatory drugs (NSAIDs, mainstay treatment, and ibuprofen).
 Muscle relaxants are also used to treat TMJ.
 Patients are suggested to use these drugs for a few days or weeks to relieve the pain.

-The other mode of treatment is through therapies.
-This is the non-drug method to treat TMJ disorders and includes a variety of procedures.
+The other mode of treatment is through therapies, which are a non-drug methods.
 Occlusal appliances are often used for people complaining of jaw pain.
 They are provided with a soft device which they gain benefit from through inserting them over their teeth.
-Treatments for physical therapy include ultrasound, ice, and moist heat.
+Treatments for physical therapy includes ultrasound, ice, and moist heat.
 The condition is improved through prescribing different exercises to strengthen jaw muscles.
-Counseling forms another method that is specifically provided to help patients.
-Counseling makes you understand the different symptoms and factors responsible for aggravating pain and other behavioral issues.
-This mode of treatment is adapted to enable you to avoid such issues.
-For instance, the act of teeth clenching or grinding, fingernail biting, and leaning on the chin may increase pain.
+Counseling is another method that is specifically provided to help patients.
+Counseling helps you understand the different symptoms and factors responsible for aggravating pain and other behavioral issues.
+This treatment is used to help you avoid such issues like the act of teeth clenching or grinding, fingernail biting, and leaning on the chin may increase pain.

 Another method of treatment is the modified condylotomy.
-This forms an indirect surgery since the mandible is treated and not the joint itself.
+This is an indirect surgery since the mandible is treated and not the joint itself.
 If the pain persists and is not relieved with the above-mentioned treatments, then this indicates a serious structural problem in the joint.
 In this case, an open-joint surgery is performed to replace or repair the joint.
-Though it forms a risky process as compared to the other procedures, the process is carried with deliberate care.

 TMJ refers to a group of conditions related to pain and dysfunction of the muscles and jaw joint responsible for controlling the jaw movement.
-The disease is very common and probably a number people carry risks of TMJ.
-As a TMJ patient, you may experience a number of symptoms like pain in the jaw joint areas and chewing muscles; this forms the most common symptom.
+The disease is very common and a number people have TMJ symptoms.
+As a TMJ patient, you may experience a number of symptoms like pain in the jaw joint areas and chewing muscles, which is the most common symptom.
 The other common symptoms include pain in the neck, face, and jaw, the stiffness of the jaw muscles, pain in jaw locking or limited movement, painful grating or popping in the jaw joint as the person opens and closes the mouth, and loss of comfort as the upper and the lower teeth fit together.

 Does TMJ Go Away?

 The majority of people do not pay attention towards pain in jaw or muscles and consider it only a passive issue.
-The TMJ related pain may be temporary and occasional occurring in events or cycles.
-Most of the time, the TMJ related discomfort goes away by the simple step of treatment.
-However, the treatment must be provided based on diagnosis.
-Patients are evaluated based on their special needs.
+The TMJ related pain may be temporary and occasional, occurring in events or cycles.
+Most of the time, the TMJ related discomfort goes away through a treatment plan based on diagnosis.
+Patients are evaluated based on their specific needs.
 Treatments vulnerable to create permanent jaw changes are avoided.
 It is possible that long-term symptoms will get developed.
-TMJ can go away if proper care and treatment are provided along with deliberate control of personal habits.
+TMJ can go away if the proper care and treatment are provided along with deliberate control of personal habits.
 It takes usually less than a month to alleviate some symptoms.
 However, if the case involves arthritis or severe bruxism, it may take a significantly longer time.

 When TMJ is Serious

 Most of the time, TMJ is not serious.
-The symptoms and pain can be mitigated with effective treatment and care plan.
-It, however, forms a serious condition if the underlying reason of causation is physical.
-For instance, if TMJ results due to misalignment of bite or damage to the jaw joint.
-When this is the case, surgery and dental procedures remain the preferable process to mitigate the condition.
-It is highly recommended that you must consider preventive dentistry to avoid development of such problems.
+The symptoms and pain can be mitigated with an effective treatment and care plan.
+It, can form a serious condition if the underlying reason is physical like a misalignment of bite or damage to the jaw joint.
+In this case, surgery and dental procedures are the preferable process to address the condition.
+It is highly recommended that you consider preventive dentistry to avoid the development of such problems.

 Schedule Your Next Appointment Today

-You must not hesitate or waste your time and must promptly contact us at our family dental clinic in Leesburg.
-It is not a wise decision to delay a visit to the dentist and prolong the duration of pain.
-If you feel you have been developing TMJ/TMD symptoms then call us at 703-779-2296.
-You may reserve a visit or counseling session with us through filling out the online contact form available at the Contact Us page.
+If you are suffering from TMJ or related pain, then don’t delay and contact us at our family dental clinic in Leesburg at 703-779-2296.
+You can reserve a visit or counseling session with us by filling out the online contact form available at the Contact Us page.
 In case of emergency, you may directly visit our dental office at 2 Cardinal Park Drive, Suite 204A Leesburg, VA 20175 where we are always ready to help our patients.